ankitects/anki-manual/src/studying.md

 When only the question is shown, Anki shows three numbers like 6 + 9 + 59
 at the bottom of the screen.
-These represent the new cards (blue), cards in learning (orange), and cards to review (green).
+These represent the new cards (blue), cards in learning (red), and cards to review (green).
 If you’d prefer not to see the numbers, you can turn them off in Anki’s [preferences.](preferences.md)

 ![Due Counts](media/due_counts.png)